 We’ve all been there.
-You sit down to vape, take a hit, and nothing happens.
+Yousit down to vape, take a hit, and nothing happens.
 You check the battery, it’s charged.
 You check the cartridge, it’s full.
-So what gives?
+You blow and blow until you realize “Wait a sec.My cart has airflow but has no smoke.
+What’s going on?”
 The answer, more likely than not, is that your vape pen is clogged.

 Pair a sticky oil with a too-hot or too-cold vape environment, and you're practically asking for a clog.
 Warm weather could cause the oil to become runny, and chilly temperatures could cause it to be thicker.
 Either way, it'll be more difficult for the oil to vaporize cleanly and is more likely to clog your vape pen.